The Liberation of Listening

 Taken to an extreme though, there’s another side to it too: isolation.

 Now, I’m not talking about physical isolation.
 Think of this more as mental isolation.
 It can come about by not being present — “zoning out,” if you will — or simply by refusing to take other points of view into account.

 When we’re lost in our own thoughts, or willfully ensconced in our own bubbles, we’re in danger of missing what’s happening outside of ourselves.

 It’s at this intersection of disinterest and ego that we find Ludwig van Beethoven.

 Widely recognized as one of the greatest composers of all time, his accomplishments are even more impressive when we consider he wrote some of the world’s most beautiful and soulful music while he was deaf.

 In 1798, when he was twenty-eight years old, he experienced brief deafness, only to regain his hearing, but with a cruel twist: “a maddening chorus of squealing, buzzing, and humming that roared in his ears all day and night.”

-Disclosure: I suffer from the same malady that afflicted Beethoven: tinnitus.
-I talked about it on my podcast a while back:
+I suffer from the same malady that afflicted Beethoven: tinnitus.

 By the time Beethoven composed and premiered his Symphony No. 9 in D. Minor (Op.
 125) in 1824 — widely considered to be one of the greatest compositions in history — he was completely deaf.

 Think about that.
 One of the most sublime pieces of music ever written was composed by a man who would never hear it performed.

 The reason he could create music that touches our very soul is that he realized that his craft required broader knowledge.
 His teacher instructed him:

 “You need ‘a meticulous acquaintance with the various characters [of men] … with the passions … One observes the nuances of feelings, or the point where one passion changes into another.’” — Jan Swofford, 2014 (Beethoven: Anguish and Triumph)